sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

 memory usage: 127.0 MB
 </code></pre>

-The results show over 1.66 million possible cycles, validating the success of this step.
+The results show over 1.66 million possible cycles, ready for constraint filtering.

 <i><b>2.
 Using linear programming</b></i>

 Linear programming is a powerful tool used in operations research to find the best outcome in a mathematical model whose requirements are represented by linear relationships.
 In the context of our project, LP will help us identify the most profitable set of cycles that can be executed within the operational constraints of the energy storage system.

-The days_number variable represents the total number of days in our dataset.
-We then extract the profits from all possible cycles and create an objective function, c, which is the negation of the profits because LP minimizes the objective function by default, and we are aiming to maximize profits.

-To ensure that our solution adheres to the operational constraints, we introduce A_eq_daily, a matrix that creates equality constraints to limit the number of cycles executed each day to a maximum of max_cycles_per_day.
-Additionally, we enforce the target average number of cycles across all days by setting up A_eq_average.
+We establish our objective function, `c`, as the negation of the cycle profits (since LP minimizes functions by default).
+We enforce our cycle limits using matrix `A_eq_daily` for the daily maximum and `A_eq_average` for the overall target average.

 <pre><code class="language-python">#Using linear programming
 days_number = daily_price_data.shape[0]